vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/index.md

 Virginia Beach Adult Club is an adult gymnastics team for anyone age 18+.
 Our goal is to provide opportunities for adults to participate in gymnastics.
 To understand more about our team, see the About page.

 We encourage a fun, low-pressure, supportive team environment.
 All skill levels are welcome!
 We practice on Wednesdays and Fridays from 9-11pm at Hurricane Gymnastics' open gym session.
-If you are interested, please fill out the form to join our team.
-Then, all you have to do is show up and pay $10 cash each time.
-You will sign a waiver during your first visit.
+If you are interested, please send us an email at [vbadultgymnasticsclub@gmail.com](vbadultgymnasticsclub@gmail.com) and also see our [Join the Team]() page!

 Competition opportunities are available for those who are interested.
 Members may compete in men’s developmental (for beginners), modified Level 9,  modified NCAA and/or women’s developmental (for beginners), Level 7, Level 8, or Level 9.
 Meets are through the National Association of Intercollegiate Gymnastics Clubs (NAIGC).
 Please see the competitions page for more information.